 Economists had expected the increases given that gas prices, which had been falling sharply, have begun to tick higher.
 The nationwide average for a gallon of regular gas is now up to $2.76, compared to $2.66 a month ago.
 Still, a gallon of gas is 88 cents below where it was a year ago.

-Federal Reserve officials are monitoring measures of inflation as they weigh whether to raise the short-term interest rate they control.
-They have kept it near zero for more than six years.
-Fed officials say they want to be "reasonably confident" that inflation is headed toward their 2 percent target, which would signal a stronger economy.
+Federal Reserve officials are monitoring measures of inflation as they weigh whether to raise a key short-term interest rate.
+They have kept it at a record low near zero for more than six years.
+Fed officials have said they want to be "reasonably confident" that inflation is headed toward their 2 percent target, which would signal a stronger economy.

 The Fed meets to consider interest rates next week, but most economists believe they will not move to boost rates at that meeting or at the following meeting in late July.
 Instead, many private economists are looking at September as the likely date for the Fed's first rate hike in nearly a decade.

 Analysts believe the Fed wants to be assured that the economy has rebounded from the period of weakness during the winter and the job market is continuing to improve.
 And even when the Fed starts raising rates, analysts believe the moves will be very gradual, especially if inflation continues to fall below the central bank's preferred 2 percent level.